jfrog/SwampUp2021/SU-114-From-Git-To-Kubernetes/README.md

 #### Lab #0 - On Boarding to Labs Environment

 - Fork this repository to your GitHub Account.
+- In all pipelines.resources, change the GitRepo path based on your github user name.
 - Login to your SaaS E+ Environment.
 - Create Repositories using the wizard of type Gradle, Docker, NPM and Generic.
 - Upload apache tomcat v8.0.32 (https://archive.apache.org/dist/tomcat/tomcat-8/v8.0.32/bin/apache-tomcat-8.0.32.tar.gz) to generic-local repository.